Philosophy, Literary and Linguistic Studies B.A.

-At the end of their third semester students must provide documentation of language skills at a C1 level for the English and American Studies components.
+At the end of their third semester students must provide documentation of language skills at a C1 level for the English Studies component.
 An at least six-week long stay abroad gives students important language experiences immersed in local everyday life as well as intercultural skills.

 A pre-planned mobility window during the fourth semester helps students to avoid delays in their study progress.
 It is also possible to get credit for a suitable stay abroad before their studies begins, for example volunteer work, internship, attendance at a foreign university, or employment.

 Soft skills such as presentation and languages skills – including in other languages – supplement the studies with career-relevant skills.